SergoFox123/VerseCraft/README.md

 https://modrinth.com/mod/versecraft

-The code to implement some of the ideas I wanted to implement was taken from Wilder Wild and TrailierTales by the FrozenBlock team.
+The code to implement some of the ideas I wanted to implement was taken from WilderWild and TrailierTales by the FrozenBlock team.

 https://github.com/FrozenBlock